-Make the most of your visit to Riga with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
+Make the most of your visit to Klaipeda with our fully customizable private tour.
+Choose what you want and when to se, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Klaipeda a truly memorable one!

 The Curonian Spit is famous for its wildlife.
 There are the large great cormorant (2000 pairs) and grey heron (500 pairs) colonies west of Juodkrantė.
 It is believed that the herons have nested near Juodkrantė since 17th century, but the cormorants arrived only at the beginning of 19th century.
 The cormorants were exterminated at the end of the 19th century due to Prussian administration regulations and started to reappear only in the 1970s.

-The Curonian Spit is a 98 km long, thin, curved sand-dune spit that separates the Curonian Lagoon from the Baltic Sea coast.
+The Curonian Spit is a 98-km-long, thin, curved sand-dune spit that separates the Curonian Lagoon from the Baltic Sea coast.
 Its southern portion lies within Kaliningrad Oblast, Russia and its northern within southwestern Lithuania.
-The spit is famous for its large sand dunes and "dancing trees", twisted by the wind force.
+The spit is famous for its massive sand dunes and "dancing trees," twisted by the wind force.

 Juodkrantė (Black Shore) is a quiet seaside resort village on the Curonian Spit.
 It is the second largest settlement on Lithuania's part of the spit.
 A large collection of wooden sculptures by various artists is displayed on the Hill of Witches.
 It's a sculpture park that has more than 70 wooden objects.
 Most of the figures are based on Lithuanian legends or folk tales.
 Another sculpture park houses 31 stone and metal sculptures created during an international symposium "Land and Water."
 The sculptures are located on the recently built quay, 2.4 km in length, along the lagoon shore.
 You shouldn't also miss a Museum of weathercocks, maintained by Daiva and Remigijus Žadeikiai.